 Fast-forward to 2005.
 Out of the blue, I received a call from a member of a film production team: We saw your BAR article, we are in Jerusalem making a film about ancient tombs, we are going to Mount Scopus to see the ossuary you wrote about, so would you like to come with us and perhaps say a few words on-camera?
 Well… YES!
 When I got there, I found they had Dr. James Tabor in tow as their hired expert, whom I had met in 2001 when he was co-directing, along with Shimon Gibson, the ‘Cave of John the Baptist’ dig.
 Anyway, while the crew was setting up, I stood for the first time before this ancient burial chest, in a back work-room of the Hebrew U Institute of Archaeology, my trusty BAR in hand!
 Then the shock: I quickly realized that the magazine’s graphics (and associated captions), which up ’til then had been my only visual guide to the ossuary — were seriously messed up!
 On the fly, I had to re-orient myself to the box, its “front” and “back”, the location of the inscriptions, and the media in which they were rendered — in hopes of spouting something halfway intelligent once the camera was rolling.
 Whether I succeeded or not remains to be seen, at least by me — to this day I have never seen the video that was shot!

-Well, the filmmaker was Simcha Jacobovichi, and — fast forward another two years — the footage he shot that day wound up as part of his “Jesus Family Tomb” project, launched amid unbelievable hoopla in 2007.
+Well, the filmmaker was Simcha Jacobovichi, and — fast forward another two years — the footage he shot that day wound up as part of his “Lost Tomb of Jesus” project, launched amid unbelievable hoopla in 2007.
 I presume I am heard, and appear on-screen, for no more than a few seconds — I literally have never seen it.
 But that’s all another story.
-Suffice it to say that the Simon/Alexander ossuary — except for the 1st century Jerusalem connection and inscribed names known to us from the NT — has nothing whatsoever to do with Simcha’s “Family Tomb”.
+Suffice it to say that the Simon/Alexander ossuary — except for the 1st century Jerusalem connection and inscribed names known to us from the NT — has nothing whatsoever to do with Simcha’s “Lost Tomb”.

 Most significantly, encountering the ossuary up close that day sent me back to the published reports, on a little side-journey into Greek grammatical forms, and ultimately to the writing of a follow-up article, in 2006.
 For one thing, I felt BAR owed it to their readers to publish an accurate rendering of the visuals and their explanation.
 Also, besides recapping the original article, I was now offering some new insights about the ossuary, going so far as to challenge (gently) an iconic Israeli archaeologist and epigrapher who I feel may have fudged on his reading of one of the inscriptions!
-In the end, BAR said they had quite a backlog of articles (they had recently folded their other two publications into the flagship BAR), but they agreed to publish my follow-up on-line, where it remained accessible on the BAR/BAS web-site for a couple of years or more, before vaporizing into cyber-space.
-Now, a version of my original article, plus the follow-up just as it appeared on the BAR site, are being made available here — see “My Articles”.
+In the end, BAR said they had quite a backlog of articles (they had recently folded their other two publications into the flagship BAR), but they agreed to publish my follow-up on-line, where it remained accessible on the BAR/BAS web-site for a couple of years or more before vaporizing into cyber-space.
+Now, a version of my original article, plus the follow-up just as it appeared on the BAR site, are being made available HERE — or via “My Articles” on the top menu.
 And happy reading…